 Not really.
 It has a touch of sweetness, but if you're looking for a more cake-like cornbread you'll need to add sugar to this recipe.

-If you’ve tried this skillet cornbread recipe or any other great recipe on my site, let me know in the comment section below, how it turned out, we love hearing from our readers!
-You can also follow me on PINTEREST, FACEBOOK and INSTAGRAM to see more amazing recipes!
+If you’ve tried this Cajun cornbread recipe or any other great recipe on my site, let me know in the comment section below, how it turned out, we love hearing from our readers!
+If you love this recipe please give it 5 stars! ⭐️⭐️⭐️⭐️⭐️

 - ½ cup Honey